The ” APPROVED Visitation List “

 - Almost no one is approved.
 While the GDOC claims that friends may apply, they usually ONLY APPROVE immediate family.
 Only about 30% of the population at Pulaski has a person on their Approved Visitation List.

-- ONLY people on the “Approved” visitation list are allowed to send money, order packages, and have visits.
+- ONLY people on the “Approved” visitation list are allowed to send money, order packages, and have visitation.
 If you are not on the list, you cannot support your loved one.
-If the prison runs out of something , like hygiene products, those who do not have support on the Approved List, will go without.
+If the prison runs out of something, like hygiene products, those who do not have support on the Approved List, will go without.

 This policy segregates residents from healthy connections in the Free World that is beneficial to their rehabilitation.
 The DOC strictly limits communications to the outside world to :

-- Limit the amount of complaints from the residence, and their families, regarding abuse and neglect.
+- Limit the number of complaints from the residents, and their families, regarding abuse and neglect.

 - To create a sense of abandonment and despair in the resident.
 Residents without family contact are less likely to resist if they have no one to speak for them on the outside.